Well it’s been an exciting weekend for me!

 There’s maintenance tips for your pads so you can make them last as long as possible, and explanations, so you understand why, if you feel you’re getting through the pads too quickly.

-So there you go – no need to feel unsure about a piece of foam – download the Hoof Geek Guide To Fitting Therapeutic Pads to Hoof Boots and you’ve got the information you need to utilise a really powerful hoof rehabilitation tool.
+So there you go – no need to feel unsure about a piece of foam – The Hoof Geek Guide To Fitting Therapeutic Pads to Hoof Boots gives you’ve got the information you need to utilise a really powerful hoof rehabilitation tool.
+It’s one of the free available in the Academy